ViXiVTech/Wordpress-PWA-Pro/readme.txt

 * Enhancement: Added support for tagDiv AMP Plugin which ships with Newspaper theme and Newsmag theme.
 If you use this theme, you can now use AMP version of the start page.
 * Enhancement: Added support for images in offline page.
 Images added to offline page are now cached during service worker activation.
 * Enhancement: Improved the service worker installation routine to handle invalid entities in the service worker dependencies.
-* Enhancement: SuperPWA is now translated to French, thanks to [@romainvincent](https://profiles.wordpress.org/romainvincent) and Spanish, thanks to [@arkangel](https://profiles.wordpress.org/arkangel/).
+* Enhancement: PWA Pro is now translated to French, thanks to [@romainvincent](https://profiles.wordpress.org/romainvincent) and Spanish, thanks to [@arkangel](https://profiles.wordpress.org/arkangel/).
 * Bug Fix: Fixed issue where translation files in /languages/ folder was not being loaded.

 = 1.8.1 =